 Welcome to Ribbon Community, founded as AIDS Vancouver in 1983.
 We are so glad you are interested in joining 115+ volunteers as we support and empower our communities in overcoming the impact of HIV and HIV stigma.
 For over 40 years, our organization has been powered by community members who have shared their time and talent to make our work possible.

-We look for volunteers who share a commitment to fostering a welcoming and respectful space for the 1,400+ community members who connect with us each year, and are connected to our values and purpose.
+We look for volunteers who share a commitment to fostering a welcoming and respectful space for the 1,400+ community members who connect with us each year, and are committed to our values and purpose.
 If this sounds like you, please connect with our team or submit an application to learn more about the requirements and our current opportunities.
 Thank you for being here!

 I would like to volunteer